ansible/ansible/docsite/rst/guide_aws.rst

 Provisioning
 ````````````

 The ec2 module provides the ability to provision instances within EC2.
-Typically the provisioning task will be performed against your Ansible master server as a local_action statement.
+Typically the provisioning task will be performed against your Ansible master server in a play that operates on localhost using the ``local`` connection type.
+If you are doing an EC2 operation mid-stream inside a regular play operating on remote hosts, you may want to use the ``local_action`` keyword for that particular task.
+Read :doc:`playbooks_delegation` for more about local actions.

 .. note::